Anna Sosenko

 Anna Sosenko (June 13, 1909 – June 9, 2000) was an American songwriter and impresario who flourished in the 1930s.
-She is perhaps best known as a manager and writer for cabaret singer Hildegarde, for whom she wrote "Darling, Je Vous Aime Beaucoup".
+She was a manager and writer for cabaret singer Hildegarde, for whom she wrote "Darling, Je Vous Aime Beaucoup".

 Early life

-Anna Sosenko was born in Camden, New Jersey, the daughter of Simon Sosenko and Rebecca Sosenko.
+Anna Sosenko was born in Camden, New Jersey, the daughter of Simon and Rebecca Sosenko.
 Her mother ran a restaurant and boarding house.

 Career

 Managing Hildegarde

 Sosenko is perhaps best known as the "formidable" manager and writer for American cabaret singer and fashion celebrity Hildegarde, for whom she wrote "Darling, Je Vous Aime Beaucoup" (1935).
 "I made her a sensation long before she was a sensation," Sosenko said of her work, crafting Hildegarde's exotic public persona.
 "Her ingenuity, her inventiveness, her organizational genius and her undying faith in her merchandise stamp Miss Sosenko as just about the smartest manager in show business today," declared journalist George Frazier, in a Life magazine profile of the pair in 1943.
 Sosenko produced The Raleigh Room (1945-1947), a radio program starring Hildegarde, with Alan Jay Lerner as head writer.

 In the 1960s, Sosenko managed another singer, Felicia Sanders.